rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ![Remix Homepage](/assets/img/tutorials/first-frontend-web3-injected/image-15.png)

-NB: Ensure to click the **Solidity** button under **Environment** in the image above, since our code is written in the solidity language, we'll use the Solidity Environment to compile our smart contract.
+NB: Be sure to click the **Solidity** button under **Environment**, as seen in the image above.

+We need this in order to compile our smart contract as our code is written in the Solidity language.

 ### Create a smart contract